 The sharp blade pressed further into his skin.
-Selicious closed his eyes, and prayed to any gods that would hear his plea.
-The cold voice that whispered in his ear scared him nearly as much as the knife they wielded.
+Selicious closed his eyes, and prayed to any god who would listen.
+The voice whispering in his ear scared him nearly as much as the knife they wielded.

-"Tell me and I will leave you as I found.
+"Tell me and I will leave you as I found you.
 Speak or I start slicing…wonder how you would look with one ear."